louthy/language-ext/LanguageExt.Core/Concurrency/README.md

 Finally, there's the Software Transactional Memory (STM) system.
 Which allows for transactional changes to multiple `Ref` values.  `Ref` just wrap up access to a value, and allows the state changes to be tracked by the `STM`.

-See the [Concurrency](https://github.com/louthy/language-ext/wiki/Concurrency) section of the wiki for more info.
+ See the [concurrency section](https://github.com/louthy/language-ext/wiki/Concurrency) of the wiki for more info.